bharathchand10/BiKE-SPHOTA/README.md

 15. `rm -rf ../kims-bert/CODE/K-BERT/datasets/scholarly_dataset/*`
 16. `rm -rf ../kims-bert/CODE/K-BERT/brain/kgs/*`
 17. `cp ../BiKE-SPHOTA/phrases_and_triples.ipynb ./`
-18. phrases_and_triples.ipynb      -- <i> (This code will generate outputs that are to be used for K-BERT code in the next step (in directories /kims-bert/CODE/K-BERT/datasets/scholarly_dataset/ and /kims-bert/CODE/K-BERT/brain/kgs/)) </i>
+18. phrases_and_triples.ipynb      -- <i> (This code will generate outputs that are to be used for K-BERT code in the next step (in directories /kims-bert/CODE/K-BERT/datasets/scholarly_dataset/ AND /kims-bert/CODE/K-BERT/brain/kgs/)) </i>
 20. `conda deactivate`

 <b> Step 5 </b> K-BERT Embedding